ppy/osu-wiki/wiki/Ranking_criteria/osu!mania/en.md

 Additional guidelines for *7 key Hard* difficulties:

 - **Avoid chords with more than 4 notes.** This includes long note patterns that involve notes in more than four columns.
-- **Keep chord distance in a chordstream at a 1/1 or higher interval.** Anything denser than that can hurt readability.
+- **Keep chord distance in a chordstream at a 1/1 or longer interval.** Anything denser than that can hurt readability.
 - **Occasional hands can be used in streams, so long as they are separated by at least one measure (4 beats).**

 ### ![](/wiki/shared/diff/insane-m.png?20211215) Insane